This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The temperature and climate of your region play an important role in determining what kind of plants you can grow.
 It differs with altitude, latitude, and topography, so one must pick the plants that will withstand the existing climate conditions in your area.

-Also, it should be kept in mind that most plants prefer nighttime to be a little cooler than the daytime.
+Also, it should be remembered that most plants prefer nighttime to be a little cooler than the daytime.

 Compost can be added to boost plant growth.